 Fence your garden or individual plants you want to protect with a mesh screen.
 Put the fencing deep enough in the ground that these furry bandits can’t dig it up.
 Raccoons will dig or pull up edible and ornamental plants to find fruits, vegetables, seeds, grubs, insects, or underground crops like carrots.
 They’re good climbers, so for best results, hot-wire a single strand of wire at the top and bottom of the fence.
 The voltage should only be high enough to deter them, not high enough to injure or kill.

 If you have a small fish pond, use a preventative barrier like a fence.
+Consider securing a mesh screen over the water at night.
 Raccoons will eat your fish and pond plants.